lucleray/next-progressbar/readme.md

-⚠️ This package is deprecated because it can slow down your builds.
+> ⚠️ This package has been deprecated because it can slow down your builds.

----
+# next-progressbar

 <div align="center">
 <p>